The-Scout/RogueTraderGeneratorTools/README.md

 # RogueTraderGeneratorTools
-Solar system generator for the Rogue Trader roleplaying game.
+Solar system, weapon, and other. generator for the Rogue Trader roleplaying game.